unixdigest/phpthewrongway/sections/always_use_a_design_pattern.md

 PHP is all about freedom, fast and scalable solutions, and having many different ways to deal with problems.

-When we try to improve ourselves, and in this case more specifically our code, we sometimes get hung up in the philosophy of a particular pattern or idea and tend to forget to think practical.
+When we try to improve ourselves, and in this case more specifically our code, we sometimes get hung up in the philosophy of a particular pattern or idea and tend to forget to think practically.

 > When I see patterns in my programs, I consider it a sign of trouble.
 The shape of a program should reflect only the problem it needs to solve.
 Any other regularity in the code is a sign, to me at least, that I'm using abstractions that aren't powerful enough - often that I'm generating by hand the expansions of some macro that I need to write.
 >